aria-systems-group/Formal-Deep-Kernel-Synthesis/README.md

 # Formal-Deep-Kernel-Synthesis

 This code makes use of the α,β-CROWN verifier which is developed by a team from CMU, UCLA, Drexel University, Columbia University and UIUC [1, 2, 3, 4].
-The source code can be found here: https://github.com/Verified-Intelligence/alpha-beta-CROWN, their README file has been included in the folder alpha-beta-CROWN
+The source code can be found here: https://github.com/Verified-Intelligence/alpha-beta-CROWN, their README file has been included in the folder alpha-beta-CROWN/.

 Some modifications have been made from their main branch to produce needed outputs, hence the inclusion of the foler here.